 I was checking to see if we could discuss business and if I could earn your business?

-She gives a reason but the reason is more aligned with her interest of selling her services and getting a new client.
+She gives a reason but the reason is more aligned with her interest in selling her services and getting a new client.
 The prospect does not care about that, so this reason is not a good motivator for the prospect.
 I would say this:

 The reason for my call is that we help small businesses to decrease their costs for internet, phone, and security.